-The Trust has an incentive unit option plan (the "Plan").
-The Plan provides for options to be granted to the benefit of employees, Trustees and certain other third parties.
-The maximum number of Trust Units allocated to and made available to be issued under the Plan shall not exceed 2,000,000.
-As at December 31, 2015, 455,820 options have been granted and exercised, 1,350,680 options have been granted and remain outstanding and 193,500 options remain available for grant.
+The Trust has a unit option plan and provides for options to be granted to the benefit of employees, Trustees and certain other third parties.
 The exercise price of options granted under the unit option plan will be determined by the Trustees, but will be at least equal to the volume weighted average trading price of the Trust Units for the five trading days immediately prior to the date the option was granted.
 The term of any option granted shall not exceed 10 years or such other maximum permitted time period under applicable regulations.
-At the time of granting options, the Board of Trustees determines the time, or times, when an option or part of an option shall be exercise of options.
+At the time of granting options, the Board of Trustees determines the time, or times, when an option or part of an option shall be exercisable.
+The Trust will not provide financial assistance to any optionee in connection with the exercise of options.